chef/automate/components/automate-chef-io/content/docs/quickstart.md

     weight = 10
 +++

-Hello and welcome to Chef Automate 2!
-This document guides you through the initial installation and trial activation.
+Hello and welcome to Chef Automate!
+This Quickstart guides you through the initial installation and trial activation.

-The easiest way to start exploring Chef Automate is to install it on a local VM.
+The easiest way to start exploring Chef Automate is to install it on a local virtual machine (VM).
-We recommend using [Vagrant](https://www.vagrantup.com/) to create your test environment.
+We created this [Vagrant](https://www.vagrantup.com/) file for you to use in creating your own test environment.

+## Prerequisites

+For this demonstration, you need:

+* Administrator (root) access to your system
+* A virtualization product such as [VirtualBox](https://www.virtualbox.org/) installed on your system
+* [Vagrant](https://www.vagrantup.com/intro/getting-started/) installed on your system
+* 4GB RAM, or more, available for the VM

+## Quickstart Overview

+Use the command line script below to create a demonstration instance of Chef Automate.
+The script is mostly automated, but it does require a few manual steps.
-Use the Vagrantfile below to provision a VM.
-Chef recommends a minimum of 4GB RAM.
+By installing Chef Automate with the Vagrantfile provided below you're automatically consenting to Chef Software, Inc.'s [Terms of Service](https://www.chef.io/terms-of-service) and [Master License and Services Agreement](https://www.chef.io/online-master-agreement)

 ## Create a Vagrantfile

-Copy and paste the command below to create a `Vagrantfile`:
+Copy and paste this script into your command line to create the Chef Automate `Vagrantfile`:

 ```ruby
 cat > Vagrantfile <<'EOH'